 Project in Medical Humanities

-Hosted by the School of Arts and Humanities – University of Lisbon (FLUL) and the University of Lisbon Centre for English Studies (ULICES), the PMH is an expansion of the FCT funded project “Narrative & Medicine: (Con)texts and Practices Across Disciplines” (2013-15), a pioneering project settled in 2009 that introduced the field of Narrative Medicine in Portugal.
-Relying on the expertise of a multidisciplinary team, with researchers and consultants from areas such as Literature, Medicine, Nursing, Visual and Film Studies, Philosophy, Ethics, Psychology, Pharmacy, Epidemiology and Sociology, this project involved several national and international partners.
-The PMH therefore intends to consolidate, develop, and continue the work previously carried out by the Narrative & Medicine Project, enhancing its three main areas: academic research, education and training, and praxis/field work.
+The PMH is an expansion of the FCT funded project “Narrative & Medicine: (Con)texts and Practices Across Disciplines” (2013-15), a pioneering project launched in 2009 that introduced the field of Narrative Medicine in Portugal.
+Relying on the expertise of a multidisciplinary team, with researchers and consultants from areas such as Literature, Medicine, Nursing, Visual and Film Studies, Philosophy, Ethics, Psychology, Pharmacy, Epidemiology, Sociology and Physiotherapy, this project involves several national and international partners.
+The PMH intends to consolidate, develop, and continue the work previously carried out by the Narrative & Medicine Project and by the currently funded project SHARE – Health and Humanities Acting Together (ref.
+PTDC/LLT-OUT/29231/2017), enhancing its three main areas: academic research, education and training, and praxis/field work.